rajeshamdev/lsdups/README.md

 # List Duplicate Files or Objects

-**Problem statement**: The idea of building this tool is conceived out of personal necessity.
+**Motivation**: Building this tool is conceived out of personal necessity.
 I wanted a tool that provides insights into files of a directory.
 I have machines where we duplicated copies from our digital SLR camera.
 But, it was very messy and unambiguous to figure out which pics were copied multiple times.
 We want to be very careful in sorting and then deleting the pics as they were precious memories of our family.
 So, I wanted an algorithmically proven way to list duplicates.